Elliott Management ups Axis stake, complicating Canon bid

-STOCKHOLM/TOKYO Hedge fund Elliott Management has raised its stake in surveillance camera maker Axis AB, a disclosure notice showed, possibly putting pressure on Japan's Canon Inc to sweeten its 23.6 billion crown (2 billion pounds) takeover bid.
+STOCKHOLM/TOKYO Hedge fund Elliott Management has raised its stake in surveillance camera maker Axis AB (AXIS.ST), a disclosure notice showed, possibly putting pressure on Japan's Canon Inc (7751.T) to sweeten its 23.6 billion crown ($2.75 billion) takeover bid.

 Canon, the world's leading camera maker, in February launched a friendly offer to buy Axis shares to expand in the fast-growing surveillance camera business amid flagging sales of digital cameras.